 The iRMX 86 Operating System is your economic ally.
-It helps you put your realtime application system in the hands of your users in less time and at less expense.
-It also reduces your maintenance costs after your system is developed.
+It helps you put your real-time application system in the hands of your users in less time and at less expense.
+It also allows you to use the latest improvements in VLSI technology while reducing your maintenance costs after your system is developed.
+CHAPTER 4.
+FEATURES OF THE iRMX[TM] 86 OPERATING SYSTEM